yayachenyi/yayachenyi.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Civil Engineering, Harbin Institute of Technology, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Civil Engineering, University of Illinois at Urbana-Champaign, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Master in Computer Science, University of Illinois at Urbana-Champaign, 2018

 Work experience
 ======
+* Fall 2018: Teaching Assistant
+  * University of Illinois at Urbana-Champaign
+  * Course: CS241 System Programming
+  * Duties included: Teaching Lab & Question Answering

-* Summer 2015: Research Assistant
+* Spring 2018: Teaching Assistant
-  * Github University
+  * University of Illinois at Urbana-Champaign
+  * Course: CS105 Intro to Computing for Non-Tech Students
-  * Duties included: Tagging issues
+  * Duties included: Lead lab
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+ * May 2016 - Aug 2017: Research Assistant
-  * Github University
+  * University of Illinois at Urbana-Champaign, ICT
-  * Duties included: Merging pull requests
+  * Duties included: Data analysis on Illinois's pavement data
-  * Supervisor: Professor Hub

 Skills
 ======
 * Skill 1